dspringuel-va/blog-posts/solid-principles/README.md

 - The **I**nterface Segregation Principle
 - The **D**ependency Inversion Principle

-Those principles apply mainly at a module/class level.
+Those principles were defined by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin), a.k.a.
+Uncle Bob.

 ## The Single Responsibility Principle